MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/recipe.md

 determines the type of each Recipe.
 If an Object tag is given, it will be a processing-type Recipe.
 If no Object tag is given, it will be a crafting-type Recipe.

-The tag should match exactly the [[Recipe tag|Data-Structure:-Object#recipe-tag]] of any Objects that can be used to process this Recipe.
-For example, a Recipe with the Object tag "blender" can only be processed by an Object with the Recipe tag "blender" when it is activated.
+The tag should match exactly the [Recipe tag](object.md#recipe-tag) of any Objects that can be used to process this Recipe.
+For example, a Recipe with the Object tag "blender" can only be processed by an Object with the Recipe tag " blender" when it is activated.

 ### Duration